Raku/nqp/docs/ops.markdown

 * `unbox_n(Mu $val --> num)`
 * `unbox_s(Mu $val --> str)`

-Given a Perl 6 object, return a native with the same value, of the type indicated by the opcode suffix.
+Given a Raku object, return a native with the same value, of the type indicated by the opcode suffix.

 # <a id="binarydata"></a> Binary Data Opcodes